mantidproject/documents/Design/CrashReporting/DesignDocument.md

 * A method to detect when Mantid has crashed, it is proposed this is done within the launcher scripts.
 * A service to gather further information and then send these crashes to the web service.
 * An interface to ask the user for additional information on these crashes.
-* A webservice and database, initially these will be the same as used for the usage reporting.
+* A webservice and database.

 ![alt text](crashdesign.png "Simple design layout")
 ### Crash detection